Chanuka-Dushan/WhatsApp-Number-Tracker/README.md

 - **Permission Issues**:
   - Grant contacts permission in app settings if denied.

-## Future Improvements
-- Add support for WhatsApp group chats.
-- Improve number detection for various international formats.
-- Enhance UI with search/filter options for the chat list.

 ## License
 This project is open-source under the MIT License.